Jbleezy/BO1-Reimagined/README.md

 * Scoped Kar98k: use original scope overlay?
 * Bouncing Betty: add better sprint and dive anims
 * Gersch Device: fix zombies not always switching back to normal run anim when Gersch Device ends
-* Revert how high the teddybear and box move up
 * Maya - to be able to change a number that is red, right click on the number and select 'Break Connection' OR after changing the number, press Enter then press S

 ### Versus Todo